cemreefe/MarkdownBlogger-Test/source/blog/following.md

 emoji: 🧑‍🧑‍🧒‍🧒
 ---

-# Who I am following and what for
+# Who I'm following and why

 This is my notes about people I follow on the web.
 This is an alternate index for people I follow so that I won't have to rely on Twitter to remember they exist, nor have to give them a prerequisite